 Nothing and no one is quite what or who they seem and Goddard delights in revealing each item in turn by initially switching the perspective from room to room.
 This allows him to gradually build pay offs into the bargain, allowing us to be in on 'secrets' and soon to happen outcomes that the characters are not.
 There's a Quentin Tarantino-style glee in the violent episodes - Billy Lee would slot in to virtually any QT movie - and an almost Wes Anderson level attention to set detail, all shot with a burnished beauty by Seamus McGarvey.
 But there's also something much more comfortingly old-fashioned about the way Goddard integrates things such as diagetic sound - in particular, allowing Erivo to belt out soulful hits at key moments.
 He wants us to feel as though we've been here before, so that he can sneak up and surprise us.

-The cast - which also includes Cailee Spaeny, Nick Offerman and even director Xavier Dolan in a cameo - are uniformly excellent.
+The cast - which also includes Cailee Spaeny, Nick Offerman and even director Xavier Dolan in a cameo - is uniformly excellent.
 Perhaps, in fact, a little too good.
 I wonder whether, if it hadn't been Hamm and Hemsworth taking stage in the lengthy hotel lounge scenes that bookend the movie whether they would have been trimmed more to fit the rest of the film.
 While I'm as on board with Hemsworth sashaying around semi-clad as the next person, you begin to wonder if Goddard just couldn't bring himself to cut a single moment as neither man is a key player.

 Still, it seems fitting to forgive him given that the film is also interested in redemption roulette - what are the characters willing to forgive and how about us - how much is all of that dependent not on something they do but on fate?
 How much indulgence you're prepared to offer Goddard might depend on how much you enjoy an old-fashioned yarn without picking at the loose threads - but its well worth checking in to check it out.